markd87/markd87.github.io/_posts/2020-04-02-order-of-magnitude-rule.markdown

 in the current market, where the interpretation of the measure order of magnitude depends on the context, the return from investment of time and resources to enter the market will not be worth it.
-There are four possibilities for the state of the market at the point of entry.
+There are three possibilities for the state of the market at the point of entry.

-1. The market is over populated with players, and consumers are overloaded with choice, potentially there is a monopoly in the market.
+1. The market is over populated with players and consumers are overloaded with choice, potentially there is a monopoly in the market.
 In this case, unless there is an OOM improvement, consumers will not be tempted to change, simply from inertia, and the fierce competition with other players